api2cart/javascript-sdk/docs/ReturnApi.md

 let opts = {
   'orderId': "25", // String | Defines the order id
   'storeId': "1", // String | Store Id
+  'responseFields': "{return_code,return_message,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'params': "id,order_products", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,order_id", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "id,order_products", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,order_id" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,result}" // String | Set this parameter in order to choose which entity fields you want to retrieve
 };
 apiInstance.returnInfo(id, opts, (error, data, response) => {
   if (error) {